 |Please use our new online system to report issues such as mowing and park concerns, potholes, traffic signal lights and other street issues, drainage problems, and other public works concerns..
 You are also encouraged to submit feedback on the online report system.|

 There are fifty miles of roads in Shorewood.
 The Public Works Department provides year-round repair and maintenance to preserve our City streets and rights-of-way.
 Primary maintenance activities include sweeping, filling potholes, crack sealing and putting thin overlays on the streets.
 During the winter season, the Public Works Department is also responsible for snow removal and ice control on all city streets.
 Roads are repaired and patched as needed.
-A 20-year Road Plan has been developed for road sealcoating, mill/overlay, and reconstruction.
+A Street Maintenance Plan has been developed for road sealcoating, mill/overlay, and reconstruction.
 You can look at the plan to see when your road is scheduled for these services.

 The Metropolitan Council Environmental Services (MCES) project to construct a second sewer force main in Shorewood and Greenwood east of Excelsior is on hold for the winter.
 Work is anticipated to resume in the spring of 2014.
 If you have any questions regarding the project MCES please call Tom Buchal at 651-325-6369 or Quentin Knaak at 651-325-5790.
 See the project website for complete information and project updates.

 The City Council has reviewed a street maintenance program that includes projected timeframes to Reconstruct, Reclaim, Overlay, and Sealcoat various streets throughout Shorewood.
 The plan is subject to annual budget constraints and council review but represents the city’s efforts to keep the streets in good overall condition.
 Citizens are encouraged to provide feedback to the City Council and staff on the timing and nature of the maintenance activities.